colinbredenberg/Impression-Learning-Camera-Ready/README.md

 **Experimental Parameters (il_exp_params.py)**
 This file specifies the particular type of simulation to run, and selects simulation hyperparameters accordingly.

-To generate Figure 1 (~5 min runtime): set mode = 'standard' To generate Figure 2: set mode = 'SNR' (Fig. 2a-c) or set mode = 'dimensionality' (Fig. 2d).
-This will require the cluster.
+To generate Figure 1 (~5 min runtime): set mode = 'standard'.
+This can be run on a local computer.

+To generate Figure 2: set mode = 'SNR' (Fig. 2a-c) or set mode = 'dimensionality' (Fig. 2d).
+This will require a cluster.

 To generate Figure 3: set mode = 'switch_period'.
-This will require the cluster To generate Figure 4 (~8 min runtime): set mode = 'Vocal_Digits'.
+This will require a cluster.

+To generate Figure 4 (~8 min runtime): set mode = 'Vocal_Digits'.
+This can be run on a local computer.
 Running this simulation will require librosa, as well as our preprocessed dataset (See Preprocessing FSDD).

 To save data after a simulation, set save = True